 Textbook: A textbook and accompanying worksheets are made available both teachers and students by a team of teachers and professors from the best Italian universities, who as well as authoring both the textbook and worksheets in association with the Osservatorio, have helped create 10 instructive videos as part of the project.

 Meetings: Local meetings and debates with journalists and experts such as ‘Young Factor: a dialogue between young people, economics and finance’ or the various yearly project launches which have hosted authoritative and influential figures of the world of finance such as the ex-Governor of the ECB, Jean-Claude Trichet, the Governor of the Bundesbank, Jens Weidmann, or the Governor of the Central Bank of Holland, Klaas Knot.
 The governors of the Bank of Spain, Luise Maria Linde, and the Governor of the Bank of France, Francois Villeroy de Galhau, were the protagonists instead of the 2016/2017 edition.
 During the 2017/2018 school year the protagonists were Ewald Nowotny (Governor of the Bank of Austria) and Jan Smets (Governor of the Bank of Belgium), for the initial meeting, and Carlos Costa (Governor Banca del Portogollo) for the closing meeting.
 For the 2018/2019 edition to inaugurate the initiative, Jens Weidmann, Klaas Knot and Ignazio Visco returned – together- to the Osservatorio’s stage.
+The 2019/2020 edition it was inaugurated by Pablo Hernandez De Cos, Central Bank Governor of Spain.
 All the meetings allow the students to have honest, frank and engaging discussions with national and international guests

-Research: The project is monitored by research conducted by, as with the ‘Quality Information in the Classroom’ initiative, experts from GfK.
+Research: The project is monitored by research conducted by, as with the ‘Quality Information in the Classroom’ initiative, experts from GfK Italia.
 This research helps assess the levels of satisfaction and level of learning in the financial education offered to both students and teachers

-In order to attain economic and financial literacy for young Italian students, the Osservatorio Permanente Giovani-Editori is partnering with four main banking institutions: Intesa Sanpaolo, Banca Monte dei Paschi, UBI Banca and UniCredit will play an active role, as partners, in this new great social and civic challenge, which, apart from educating students to seek quality information, is aimed at ensuring that today’s young people will become tomorrow’s citizens capable of mastering their own mind and means.
-The four banks signed a Memorandum of Understanding with the Osservatorio and the document will later be open to all banking institutions who may wish to join the Osservatorio in achieving this economic and financial literacy goal.
+In order to attain economic and financial literacy for young Italian students, the Osservatorio Permanente Giovani-Editori is partnering with three main banking institutions: Intesa Sanpaolo, Banca Monte dei Paschi and UniCredit will play an active role, as partners, in this new great social and civic challenge, which, apart from educating students to seek quality information, is aimed at ensuring that today’s young people will become tomorrow’s citizens capable of mastering their own mind and means.
+The three banks signed a Memorandum of Understanding with the Osservatorio and the document will later be open to all banking institutions who may wish to join the Osservatorio in achieving this economic and financial literacy goal.